-After an offseason in which he considered retiring or going to another team, Aaron Rodgers eventually decided to return to the Green Bay Packers, signing a whopping 3-year, $150 million contract.
+After an offseason in which he considered retiring or going to another team, Aaron Rodgers eventually decided to return to the Green Bay Packers in 2022, signing a whopping three-year, $150 million contract.

-The Packers and Rodgers had been considering whether a trade would be a better option, because Green Bay had drafted heir apparent Jordan Love, a move which reportedly frustrated Rodgers.
-But the star QB and his team appear to be on the same page now, and it paid off handsomely for him.
+The Packers and Rodgers had been considering whether a trade would be a better option, because Green Bay had drafted heir apparent Jordan Love, a move that reportedly frustrated Rodgers.
+But the star QB and his team appeared to be on the same page, and it paid off handsomely for him.

-Rodgers, 38, is still consistently one of the most elite quarterbacks in the NFL and has been since his college career; he had an over 65% pass completion record while playing for the California Golden Bears at the University of Berkeley.
+Rodgers, 39, is one of the select quarterbacks to reach “elite” status in the NFL and has been since his college career; he completed more than 65% of his passes while playing for Cal.

-Rodgers was selected in the first round of the 2005 NFL Draft by the Packers after dropping out of his senior year of college.
-After three years of backing up Brett Favre, Rodgers settled into his long-standing position as the team’s starting quarterback in 2008.
+The Packers selected Rodgers in the first round of the 2005 NFL Draft.
+After three seasons of backing up Pro Football Hall of Fame member Brett Favre, Rodgers settled in as the team’s starting quarterback in 2008.

-In 2010, he led them to a victory in Super Bowl XLV over the Pittsburg Steelers and earned himself the Super Bowl MVP.
+Following the 2010 season, Rodgers led Green Bay to a victory in Super Bowl XLV over the Pittsburgh Steelers and earned the Super Bowl MVP.

 Endorsements and Other Ventures

 Forbes named Rodgers to its list of richest athletes in 2022, putting his earnings at $68 million — $11 million of it from endorsements.
 Through the years, he has worked with brands such as Adidas, Panini, Bose, TaylorMade, Pizza Hut, Sharpie, IZOD and State Farm.

 The veteran QB also briefly featured on a second-season segment of the comedy series “Key & Peele” alongside other NFL players.
 In addition, he was one of the rotating hosts of “Jeopardy” following the death of Alex Trebek.
 Rodgers won “Celebrity Jeopardy!” in 2015.